 What Are Japanese Kuji & How Do They Work?

 We’ve covered a few Kuji campaigns in the past, and it looks like they’re something we’re going to continue to deal with.
-Rather than explain what a Kuji campaign is (and how they work) every time we discuss them, I thought it might just be a bit easier to make one singular post explaining how they generally work so that we can just point people to that if they don’t already know.
+Rather than explain what a Kuji campaign is (and how they work) every time we discuss them, I thought it might be a bit easier to make a one singular post on the topic.
 It’s getting a bit repetitive for us… and probably you too lol.

 Be@rbrick Happy Kuji X-Men: Wolverine 400% (SP Prize)